truecharts/public/test/plex/2.1.0/app-readme.md

 # Plex

-Plex is a chart designed to deploy plex in a TrueNAS SCALE kubernetes cluster.
+Plex chart is a chart designed to deploy plex in a TrueNAS SCALE kubernetes cluster.